 Future students: Admissions

-Our program offers a flexible and interdisciplinary major in gender, sexuality, and women's studies (GSW) and two minors.
-Students often chose GSW as a co-major to complement another program of study or use our minors to amplify their expertise in gender and sexuality and enhance their qualifications by signaling their commitment to social justice, real-world praxis, and community engagement.
+Our program offers a flexible and interdisciplinary major in gender, sexuality and women's studies (GSW) and two minors.
+Students often choose GSW as a co-major to complement another program of study or use our minors to amplify their expertise in gender and sexuality and enhance their qualifications by signaling their commitment to social justice, real-world praxis, and community engagement.

 Why study gender, sexuality and women's studies in Detroit?